Treatment for painful degenerative disc disease focuses on minimizing pain, stabilizing the spine, and improving or maintaining mobility.

 Initial pain management methods for degenerative disc pain typically include a combination of the following:

 - Over-the-counter (OTC) pain medications.
-Pain medications such as aspirin (Bayer), ibuprofen (Advil), or naproxen (Aleve) can relieve inflammation that contributes to discomfort, stiffness, and nerve root irritation.
+Aspirin (Bayer), ibuprofen (Advil), or naproxen (Aleve) are common pain medications that can relieve inflammation that contributes to discomfort, stiffness, and nerve root irritation.
 Acetaminophen (Tylenol) is a pain reliever that interferes with pain signals sent to the brain.

 - Prescription pain medications.
 Severe pain that is not relieved with OTC medications may be muscle relaxants or narcotic painkillers.
 These medications are commonly used to treat intense, acute pain that is not expected to last more than a few days or weeks.
 These medications can be addictive and cause serious side effects, so they must be used with caution and according to instructions provided by the prescribing doctor.